CCPM-IO/.github/CONTRIBUTING.md

 1. Make changes to your code and commit them in a non-default branch.
 1. Create a pull request into the repository owned by CCPM-TIS.
 1. Select potential reviewers for your pull request.
-1. Once at least one lab member has approved your pull request, you or a reviewer may merge your pull request.
+1. Once at least one organization member has approved your pull request, you or a reviewer may merge your pull request.
    - There are sometimes exceptions to this policy where, in addition to the above rules, an IO director must also approve the pull request (for example, with the `.github` repository).

 #### Composition of Pull Requests